 Accident-Only

-$10-25/monthBest for: Budget shoppers, senior pets, pets with pre-existing conditions
+$10-$25/moBest for: Budget shoppers, senior pets with pre-existing conditions, or owners who only want protection against injuries.

 - ✓ Broken bones